 |Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Storm observing forecast update for December 3-11
+Storm Photography forecast update for December 3-11

-This is turning out to be quite the fun December as a Midwest storm observer.
+This is turning out to be quite the fun December as a Midwest storm photographer.
 Not only are lightning expeditions in the offing for later tonight/Tuesday morning and later this week, but a major storm system next Sunday-Monday has been solidly shown by the models the past few runs.
 I'm not one to sound the alarm for severe weather events 7 days out, but it's December, and I'm anxious to start talking about what might be a big event for the region.
 With the typically more-reliable European model on board with this, I think it's not too far-fetched to mention it now.

 By next Sunday night-Monday morning (the timeframe shown by the images above), a very large warm sector is shown as being established over a big chunk of the country, with 60°F+ dewpoints possibly making it as far north as Iowa and northern Illinois by afternoon.
 Aloft, a massive upper level trough is shown spreading 40 to 60 knot southwesterly midlevel flow overtop all of this very unseasonable warmth and moisture.
 A very cold surface air mass is shown to the northwest of the warm sector.
 This baroclinicity (high-contrast warm/cold boundary), combined with the strong upper support, is shown spinning up a strong surface low in the Plains.
 Low-level wind fields will strengthen and 'back' ahead of the low in the warm sector.
 Combine that with the midlevel and upper-level wind fields, and the result should be a directional/speed shear profile that would support supercells and tornadoes if the instability factor of the equation develops.